Lincoln University Student Code of Conduct

 - The right to be notified of the final decision within five working days of the hearing

-- The right to appeal a decision by the Judicial Officer, Disciplinary Committee, or the Vice President for University Advancement
+- The right to appeal a decision by the Judicial Officer, Disciplinary Committee, or the Dean of Students.

 - ARTICLE II: VIOLATIONS OF THE UNIVERSITY RULES AND REGULATIONS

 In all cases of disciplinary adjudication, the university decides responsibility using "a preponderance of evidence" indicating that it is "more likely than not" that an incident did or did not occur.
 If a student is found responsible for any of the following violations, he/she will be subject to disciplinary action through the Student Conduct System.
 The sanctions imposed will depend on the severity of the violation(s) and/or the student's previous disciplinary record.
 If the alleged violation is judged to be severe enough by the Dean of Students or LUPD, the university reserves the right to impose interim suspension or a "No Contact" order prior to a conduct hearing has occurred (see Interim Suspension & "No Contact" Order).
 The use of interim suspension or/"No Contact" is used when there is a threat to the health and safety of the respondent and/or other members of the university community.

 B. Rules and Regulations